 Although our new home in Oak Park is only about 15 minutes from downtown Chicago, we hadn’t yet seen most of our friends.
 So we invited just about everyone we know to pop out to our place on Sunday for some holiday cheer.
 We packed the house with around 60 of our favorite people — including 12 kids!

 And of course there were some delightful desserts.
 We had a beautiful assortment of holiday cookies.
-I also tried my hand at cake pops, which made for a fun favor for folks to take home.
 But my favorites (and one of the few items from our buffet that were approved for my dairy-free diet) were the peppermint meringue cookies.
 Pulled from the December issue of Bon Appetit, these cookies are beautiful, feather-light and surprisingly addictive.
 Good thing their incredibly easy to make!

 So, now we’re eagerly awaiting visits with family in the coming weeks.
 Plus, JiT is taking two weeks off for Christmas…and THAT is a wonderful present indeed!